OwenCookman/owen-webdev/TESTING.md

 - Open the webpage in a new browser window
 - Select the link in the navbar titled "Login" and see the `login.html` page load
-- Enter a valid username and password for the user who created the order edited in Editing an Order and see that you are redirected to the `index.html` page and the message "You have succesfully logged in" is showing at the top of the page
+- Enter a valid username and password for the user who created the order edited in Editing an Order and see that you are redirected to the `index.html` page and the message "You have successfully logged in" is showing at the top of the page
 - Click on the link in the navbar titled "Profile" and see the `profile.html` page load
 - Click the "Your Orders" section and see the collapse open up to display the order details
 - Right click on the page and select Inspect